Skip to Content

 When the snow starts getting packed, your risk of falling — and falling hard — increases.

-Other potential bone and joint injuries commonly caused by slippery weather conditions and/or repetitive motion include:
+Other bone and joint injuries common in slippery weather conditions and repetitive-motion activities include:

 • Broken collar bone